 Unlike many clubs at UIC, there is no membership fee to join EDT.
 You don’t even have to be pursuing an engineering degree.
 All that we require is your commitment to learn and grow with us.
 A good starting point would be to join us at our weekly general body meetings and ask us how you can get started.
 There are also learning opportunities that we post on our public calendar if you are more of a hands-on person.
-You can also come in any time during the day to get a feel of how we do things and ask questions.
-We don’t byte. c;

 If you are an alum, we’re glad you’re back!

 As an EDT Alum there are many ways to stay involved!
 We are always open to suggestions, or if you are interested in leading any teaching/mentoring sessions, send an email to email@example.com